ja-k-e/discogs-library/README.md

 - Run `gulp` from the app root
 - Open [localhost:8000?authenticate=true](http://localhost:8000?authenticate=true)
 - Authenticate with your Google account
-- Click 'Update Collection' and leave your browser open while it goes through the flow described above in [Data Structure](#data-structure).
+- Click 'Update All' and leave your browser open while it goes through the flow described above in [Data Structure](#data-structure).

 # Navigating the App
 - Up and down arrows will navigate through the search results